Nikhil-Giramkar/Books-Store/README.md

 # Books-Store
-A MERN Stack Project which uses GraphQL to fetch data from Database.
+A MERN Stack Project which uses GraphQL to fetch and add data to MongoDB Atlas.